ViperFSFA/XanaTool/README.md

 # **XanaTool - Community Edition**
 ### 🔥 Created by ViperFSFA

 XanaTool is a **real-time network packet sniffer and analyzer** designed for cybersecurity professionals, ethical hackers, and researchers.
-With its **intuitive GUI** built using **Tkinter**, this tool enables users to **monitor, decode, and inspect network traffic** with ease.
+With its **intuitive GUI**, this tool enables users to **monitor, decode, and inspect network traffic** with ease.

 > **⚠️ Disclaimer:**
 > - Use XanaTool **ONLY** on networks you own or have explicit permission to analyze.